ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/JavaScript Basics.md

 - variables declared with ```var``` are old with scoping issues. ```var``` should simply not be used.
 Instead, use ```let```, or ```const``` for constants.
 - Arrays in javascript can hold multiple different types.
 - A "real test" is ```===```, not ```==```.
+- Undefined is false.
+Something existing is true.
+-